wxGlade/wxGlade/README.txt

          please use the version from the repository you can download from https://bitbucket.org/wxglade/wxglade/get/default.zip
          or clone the repository
+         in a few days I will add an alpha revision number as preparation for release
 License: MIT (see LICENSE.txt)

 THIS PROGRAM COMES WITH NO WARRANTY